UltraVPN Review (2023)

 By using a VPN, you encrypt the data

-Some people fear that VPN providers are also required to collect data on its users due to the data retention laws.
+Some people fear that VPN providers are also required to collect data on their users due to the data retention laws.
 However, a VPN is a private network

 Of course, governmental agencies are highly sophisticated institutions and look for other ways to collect the data they desire.
 For